 Frequently Asked Questions on Gratuity

-1. I resigned from my job after working for 4.5 years.
+Q. I resigned from my job after working for 4.5 years.
 Would I be eligible to receive gratuity?

 A) No. You need to complete at least 5 years of service to be eligible for payment of gratuity.
 However, according to a ruling of Madras High Court, an employee is eligible for gratuity in case he completes 240 days of service in the fifth year of serviceIn yet another case, if the employee dies during his employment, his legal heir will be eligible for gratuity even if he did not complete 5 years of service

-2. If an individual is a contract employee, will he receive gratuity upon completing 5 years in service?
+Q. If an individual is a contract employee, will he receive gratuity upon completing 5 years in service?

 A) If the individual is on the rolls of the company rolls, he will be regarded as an employee.
 He will be eligible to receive gratuity.
-But, if he works under a contractor who is not part of the company, then contractor will be responsible to provide the gratuity and not the company.
+But, if he works under a contractor who is not part of the company, then contractor will be responsible to provide the gratuity and not the company

-3. Is there any upper limit on the amount of gratuity that will be received?
+Q. Is there any upper limit on the amount of gratuity that will be received?

 A) Yes.
 The amount of gratuity paid by a company cannot exceed more than Rs.
-10 lakh, irrespective of the number of years of service of the employment.
+20 lakh, irrespective of the number of years of service of the employment.

-4. How much time does the employer take to release the amount of gratuity?
+Q. How much time does the employer take to release the amount of gratuity?